-On 24 May 1996 RTÉ went online with the launch of www.rte.ie and the Late Late Show was made available worldwide.
+RTÉ launches www.rte.ie and the Late Late Show is made available worldwide on the internet.

 A small fuzzy picture

-Brendan O'Carroll is a guest on the Late Late Show on the evening and joins in on the chat with John.
+Brendan O'Carroll is a guest on the Late Late Show on the evening and joins in the transatlantic chat with John.